-Discovered by Willebrord Snell in 1621 the laws of refraction is also termed as Snell’s law.
+Discovered by Willebrord Snell in 1621 the laws of refraction are also termed as Snell’s law.
 As we know the refraction or bending of light takes place when it travels from medium to medium.
 The degree of bend is predicted with the help of this law.
 To comprehensively understand a discussion on lenses and their application one must be familiar with the concepts of refraction.

-The point of refraction is created where the incident ray lands and the angle that it makes with the refracted ray not forgetting the normal line that is dropped on the plane perpendicularly.
+The point of refraction is created where the incident rays lands and the angle that it makes with the refracted ray not forgetting the normal line that is dropped on the plane perpendicularly.
 The medium through which the rays of light are passing creates a considerable difference in refraction unlike in reflection of light.
 The refractive indices make the dependency on the medium apparent in Snell’s Law.

 The following is a diagrammatic representation: